Principle Security Principle Security.

 Why we built it

 The usual result: work that no longer matches the need, unused budget expiring against the wrong line items, and a single-skill contractor watching a problem outside their lane.
-We ran engagements both ways for years across credit unions, health systems, and global enterprises — the accounts with resident engineers consistently got more done.
-A visitor works the contract; a resident works the problem.
-So we made the model the product — we call it Resident Engineering, or ResEng for short.
+We ran engagements both ways for years across credit unions, health systems, and global enterprises: the accounts with resident engineers consistently got more done.
+So we made the model the product: one team that owns the domains from the first change to the standing control, accountable for the outcome rather than the task.
+We call it Resident Engineering, or ResEng for short.

 Visiting consultant, rigid SOW